 "The core value of physicians," wrote Dr. Fitzgerald in a New York Academy of Sciences article in 2002, "[is] to serve their individual patients as best they can with the resources available and to seek for better ways to do sothat is the enduring and essential lesson of medical education."

-At the University of California, Davis, Dr. Fitzgerald has received over three dozen teaching awards.
+At the University of California, Davis, Dr. Fitzgerald received over three dozen teaching awards.
 In 2002 she received the Alpha Omega Alpha medical honor society's Robert J. Glaser Award for providing medical students with an outstanding educational experience.
 Additional teaching awards include the American College of Physicians Distinguished Teacher Award, the California Medical Association Golden Apple Award and the University of California, San Francisco Gold Headed Cane.
-In addition to this national and regional recognition, medical students and faculty have each voted repeatedly to award Dr. Fitzgerald with their highest honors.
+In addition to this national and regional recognition, medical students and faculty voted repeatedly to award Dr. Fitzgerald with their highest honors.
 She was chosen as the University of California, Davis, Senior Class Outstanding Clinical Teacher seven times and she was named the Department of Medicine Distinguished Faculty Teacher on four separate occasions.